dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3126: Preparing students for diverse challenges is vital.
+### T3126: Students should be equipped to navigate the job market and society.

 |Support|
 |---|